sajibsrs/notes-on-react/README.md

 *Note: In React 16.8 react introduced **React hook**.
 Which helped to get rid of those limitations.*

 ### 3.2 # Component lifecycle
 React component lifecycle is available in class based components.
 Components has several *lifecycle methods* that can be overridden to run code at particular times in the process.
-More details on them can be found [here](docs/lifecycle.md).
+[More details on lifecycle events](docs/lifecycle.md).

 ## 4 # Props (Properties)
 React components accepts arbitrary input, which is called **props**.